-Generally, the Aware Super Group's engagement objectives for companies identified and prioritised for engagement are set to an annual timeframe, as determined by the company reporting and AGM cycle.
+Generally, Aware Super's engagement objectives for companies identified and prioritised for engagement are set to an annual timeframe, as determined by the company reporting and AGM cycle.
 However, timeframes may change throughout the year depending on the issue and specific circumstances.